 The government has introduced a fund which is designed to support the development and implementation of one aspect of The Promise - The delivery of effective Whole Family Support.
-Clackmannanshire has been allocated £337,000, which will be received in March 2023.
+Clackmannanshire has been allocated £337,000.
 This fund has been developed as part of the Scottish Government strategy to help Community Planning Partnerships implement an effective range of early intervention provision and progress the agenda of system change required to deliver The Promise - toward family led, child centred and trauma informed services available locally at the point of need.